RawCuriosity/IP_WHOIS/README.md

 # IP_WHOIS

 ## Requirements
-Install the reqs with `pip -r requirments.txt` after cloning into the repo
+Install the reqs with `pip install -r requirments.txt` after cloning into the repo

 © RawCuriosity inc